 2. For all previous generations of Kindle Fire, Kindle Fire HD, and Kindle Fire HDX tablets

-Because you cannot update Google Play services through Play store, you need manually install latest version of Play services using APK files.
-Some Google apps require latest Play services.
+Because you cannot update Google Play services through the Play store, you need manually install the latest version of Play services using APK files.
+Some Google apps require the latest Play services.

 As in the previous guide, I showed you how to sideload Chrome browser to Amazon Fire tablet (Amazon Fire HD, Fire HDX and Kindle Fire HDX).

 But when you use this method for other Google apps, e.g. GMail, you will find that these Google apps do not work.